d3/d3-selection/README.md

 Gets or sets the bound data for each selected element.
 Unlike [*selection*.data](#selection_data), this method does not compute a join and thus does not affect indexes or the enter and exit selections.

 If a *value* is specified, sets the element’s bound data to the specified value on all selected elements.
-If the *value* is a constant, all elements are given the same datum; otherwise, if the *value* is a function, then the function is evaluated for each selected element, being passed the previous datum `d` and the current index `i`, with the `this` context as the current DOM element.
+If the *value* is a constant, all elements are given the same datum; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the previous datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function is then used to set each element’s data.
 A null value will delete the bound data.

 If a *value* is not specified, returns the bound datum for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.